MINDSET OVER METHOD → THE COURSE

 Built on 20+ years of operational transformation.

 Danny Turano has spent two decades driving operational transformation, continuous improvement, and cultural change — at Goldman Sachs, ION Group, and TAFE NSW.
 He's been promoted three times in five years for delivering Lean transformations at scale.
 He led the operational implementation of an award-winning Indigenous cultural web app.
-He's raised over £3 million for children's charities.
+He's helped raise over £3 million for children's charities.

 He built this course because he spent 20 years watching the same problems recur — in billion-dollar institutions and in 50-person teams — and he knows what fixes them.
 Not more tools.
 Better thinking.